 So apart from the revenue, you will have expenses as well.

-Have saving.
+Have savings.
 Allocate some percentage only as your salary.
 Remaining save for business.

 After that, you can spend on yourself or whatever you want to spend on.